KSDaemon/wampy.js/README.md

 * **argsList**: array payload (may be omitted)
 * **argsDict**: object payload (may be omitted)
 * **details**: some invocation options object.
 One attribute of interest in options is "receive_progress" (boolean), which indicates, that caller is willing to receive progressive results, if possible.
+Another one is "trustlevel", which indicates the call trust level, assigned by dealer (of course if it is configured accordingly).
 * **result_handler**: result handler for case when you want to send progressive results.
 Just call it with one parameter, same as you return from simple invocation.
 Also do not forget to set options: { progress: true } for intermediate results.
 * **error_handler**: error handler for case when you want to send progressive results and cought some exception or error.